appcelerator-archive/amp/images/kibana/README.md

 The container will wait for the availability of Elasticsearch, import the index pattern ampbeat-\* and the save objects.

-To update the save objects, use the `update-saved-objects.sh` script.

 ## Run

 Most basic form: